 In Ohio, it is possible to be charged with drug possession even if you didn’t physically have drugs on you at the time of the arrest.
 This is known as “constructive possession.”
 It occurs when the police can prove that you had control over the drugs, such as if they were found in your home or car.

-While Ohio has legalized medical marijuana, it is still subject to certain restrictions.
-The possession and use of medical marijuana in Ohio are only legal for patients approved by a certified physician and who obtained a medical marijuana card from the Ohio Medical Marijuana Control Program.
+While Ohio has legalized medical marijuana, the possession and use of medical marijuana in Ohio are only legal for patients approved by a certified physician and who obtained a medical marijuana card from the Ohio Medical Marijuana Control Program.
 However, even with a medical marijuana card, there are still limitations on where and how much marijuana a patient can possess.
 Being arrested and charged with a drug offense is possible if you are not compliant.

 It may be possible to avoid going to jail for a drug crime, especially if this is your first offense.
 Your attorney may be able to negotiate for a drug treatment program or community service instead of time behind bars.